deepaksood619/deepaksood619.github.io/docs/decentralized-applications/ethereum/upgrades.md

 ['What Happens After the Merge' - Vitalik Buterin - YouTube](https://www.youtube.com/watch?v=7ggwLccuN5s)

+**Terminal Total Difficulty (TTD)** specifies the final, terminal Proof of Work block, after which the Proof of Stake consensus (implemented in the Beacon Chain) takes over.

 ### ETH issuance tldr

 - Before transitioning to proof-of-stake, miners were issued approximately 13,000 ETH/day